What is the CWC Survey?

 - Please contact Please contact Ryan Allred, Director of Institutional Research and Data Analysis, CU System, at firstname.lastname@example.org for more information about data security.

-The system Office of Diversity, Equity, and Inclusion (DEI) and system Office of Institutional Research (IR) are collaboratively administering the survey for system employees.
-Between now and October, the system survey planning team – consisting of the DEI, IR and Human Resources offices will present at department meetings to share more information about the survey and answer questions.
+The System Administration's Office of Diversity, Equity, and Inclusion (DEI) and Office of Institutional Research (IR) are collaboratively administering the survey for system employees.
+DEI, IR and Employee Services offices will lead the System Office Survey Response Team (SRT) through data review, action planning, and department meetings.
+Learn more about the System Office Survey Response Team here.